 Add some new and different foods to your routine.
 The more varied your diet, the less likely you will get bored or crave junk food.
 For example, add a new green to your salad (mustard greens, anyone?), or try a new type of fish this week like tuna.

 Bonus: Eating diverse foods of many colors boosts your overall health and helps with disease prevention, too.
 Examples include purple potatoes, red beets, orange carrots, and green kale.

-A 2013 study showed that when people were trained to look at and interpret one of their most-craved junk foods in a negative light, desire for it lessened.
+A showed that when people were trained to look at and interpret one of their most-craved junk foods in a negative light, desire for it lessened.
 Participants were asked to view the craved food as if:

 - they were already feeling very full